HHS/TANF-app/docs/How-We-Work/team-charter/team-meetings.md

 ## Sprint Demo Prep
 - Goal: To plan what will be demoed in Sprint Demo
-- Attendees: Lauren, Alex, Shubhi, Carl, Kati
+- Attendees: Lauren, Alex, Shubhi, Carl, Kati, Jennifer
 - Facilitator: Lauren
 - When:  Every other Tuesday 10:00-10:30am EST
 - Format: The team will start by reviewing/updating the Sprint Board.
 By the end of the meeting, the team should decide what is ready to be demoed (and label it as “demo”), who will conduct the demo/s, and if special guests should be invited to attend.